-IGM attenuation.
-In this work we have not considered the effects of the IGM absorption.
-The IGM is an important factor in determining the observability of Ly $\alpha$ emission at these high redshifts because, for LAEs to be observable, Ly $\alpha$ must be transmitted through a partially neutral IGM, which can easily scatter Ly $\alpha$ photons off the line of sight.
-This can considerably reduce the visibility of LAEs during the EoR, as hinted at by the drop in the LAE fraction at z > 6 (Schenker et al. 2014; Kusakabe et al. 2020; Garel et al. 2021).
+IGM attenuation: In this work we have not considered the effects of the IGM absorption.
+The IGM is an important factor in determining the observability of Ly $\alpha$ emission at these high redshifts, because in order to be observable LAEs, Ly $\alpha$ must be transmitted through a partially neutral IGM which can easily scatter Ly $\alpha$ photons off the line-of-sight.
+This can considerably reduce the visibility of LAEs during the EoR, as hinted by the drop of the LAE fraction at z>6 (Schenker et al. 2014; Kusakabe et al. 2020; Garel et al. 2021).
 Our results in this paper depict both Ly $\alpha$ and LyC luminosities as they would be observed just outside of the halo virial radius.
-In practice, some correction for the IGM can be applied to the data before applying our model to estimate the $L{\rm esc}^{\rm LyC}$ of galaxies.
-Furthermore, the absence of IGM absorption allowed us to compare our simulation results to lowredshift observations of LCEs.
-For more realistic modeling and a direct comparison with high-redshift observations, we need to consider IGM absorption.
-Garel et al. (2021) predicts that the IGM transmission in Sphinx decreases from a factor of ~2 at z = 6 to $\sim 10$ at z = 9.
+In practice some correction for IGM can be applied to the data before applying our model to estimate $L{\rm esc}^{\rm LyC}$ of galaxies.
+Furthermore, the absence of IGM absorption has allowed us to compare our simulation results to low redshift observations of LCEs.
+For more realistic modeling and direct comparison with high-redshift observations, we need to consider IGM absorption.
+Garel et al. (2021) predicts that the

+IGM transmission in Sphinx decreases from a factor of $\sim 2$ at z=6 to $\sim 10$ at z=9.
 Nevertheless, this study is the first necessary step to assess the link between Ly $\alpha$ and LyC escape from galaxies.
-Since there are known LAEs at z > 6 (e.g., Meyer et al. 2021 and references therein), depending on the topology of the reionization, Ly $\alpha$ emission may still go through large ionized bubbles at high redshift (Dijkstra 2014; Mason & Gronke 2020; Gronke et al. 2021), and could serve as a tracer for LyC escape from galaxies at the cosmic dawn.
+Since there are known LAEs at z > 6 (e.g. Meyer et al. (2021) and references therein), depending on the topology of the reionization, Ly $\alpha$ emission may still go through large ionized bubbles at high redshift (Dijkstra 2014a; Mason & Gronke 2020; Gronke et al. 2021), and could serve as a tracer for LyC escape from galaxies at the cosmic dawn.

-Directional variation.
-In this study we chose to consider global, theoretical estimates of the $Ly\alpha$ and LyC quantities since they are the quantities that matter when determining the ionizing photon budget and studying the process of reionization.
+Directional variation: In this study, we chose to consider global, theoretical, estimates of the Ly $\alpha$ and LyC quantities, since they are the quantities which matter to determine ionizing photons budget, and study the process of reionization.